julianopontes/selenium-archetype/README.md

-##Archetype for selenium tests with PhantomJS
+##Archetype for Selenium test project with PhantomJS :)

 ###Setup instructions: